 As the lake attracts a number of tourists and Rwandan holidaymakers, the level of accommodation here is generally of a better standard than in the national parks.
 The views from many hotels and guesthouses across the palm-fringed lake are lovely, with little sandy beaches and grassy banks leading down to the shore.

-Rwanda is just south of the equator and its high altitude provides it with a pleasant tropical highlands climate with rainy seasons.
-Temperatures vary significantly depending on where you visit and what time of year.
+Rwanda is a year round African safari destination.
+If your sole purpose on a Rwanda safari is to gorilla trek, then the short dry season of December to February would be ideal.
+South of the equator, Rwanda has high altitude and a pleasant tropical highlands climate with rainy seasons.
 The average daily temperature is around 21 degrees Celsius.
 It gets cool in the mountains especially early morning and late afternoon before the sun rises and after it sets.

 Rwanda has a long rainy season from March to May and short rainy season October to November.
 This also bring a long dry season from June to mid September and a short dry season from December to February.
 Rainy seasons bring sometimes persistent heavy rains, particularly March to May so that is the only time of year we try to avoid if you don’t want to trek to see gorillas in the rain.